ligato/docs/docs/developer-guide/model-registration.md

 ```

 !!! note
-    The module name dots are transformed to slashes in the key.
-For example, `ModuleName = "vpp.abfs"` will be shown as `vpp/abfs` in the key.
+    Model registration transforms the dots in the module name to slashes in the key.
+For example, module name of `ModuleName = "vpp.abfs"` becomes `vpp/abfs` in the key.

+---

 **Example 2:**

-Other models cannot be defined with a single unique field, but rather require a combination of fields.
-Consider a proto model with fields `Index` and `Tag`, both of which need to be included in the key.
+You can define models with a combination of fields.
+Consider a proto model with fields `Index` and `Tag`.
+The key must include both.

-Define the template as follows:
+Define the template:
 ```go
 models.Register(&ProtoMessage{}, models.Spec{
     Module:  "mp",